 Business charitable services – your overhead expenses are already deducted.

-Let’s say I decide to prepare and donate a $1400 tax return for a non-profit client as a charitable donation.
+Let’s say I (me personally) decide to prepare and donate a $1400 tax return for a non-profit client as a charitable donation.

 I incurred a lot of expenses to make this happen.
 I have employee expenses, rent, health insurance, software, and office supplies just to name a few.